sodadata/docs/soda/data-contracts-verify.md

   logging.error(f"The contract has syntax or semantic errors: \n{contract_verification.logs}")
 ```

-## Skipping checks
+## Skip checks during contract verification

-During a contract verification, checks can be skipped.
-This example shows how to skip the
+During a contract verification, you can arrange skip checks using `check.skip` as in the following example that does not check the schema of the dataset.
-schema check:

 ```python
 contract_verification: ContractVerification = (